 Treehouse Café Calendar of Events

-Books on Tap, literary pub trivia, team and word games, sponsored by Kitsap Regional Library.
-Each first Wednesday of the month.Find out more »
+Books on Tap, literary pub trivia, team and word games, sponsored by Kitsap Regional Library.Find out more »

 Bring a friend and tell your true, five minute story, no notes, no props, just you and a bunch of other great story tellers having a great time.
 Without texting!
 Prizes for winners and a great time for all!

 An eclectic aggregation composed of singer/multi-instrumentalists Dan Wheetman, Jon Wilcox, Mike Phelan, Ed Littlefield Jr. and Jerry Fletcher – the band can sing and play anything with spot-on feel, from roots to rock, blues to bluegrass, gospel to stone country, which is what they’ve been doing – to the ongoing delight of a fervent cult that includes many of their fellow musicians – throughout their first quarter century as a working unit.
 Their trademark multi-part harmonies never cease to captivate, whether on record or in live performance.

 The band just keeps on rolling.
 They've recently completed recording a new album with Larry Campbell producing.
 Larry is not only a master musician but also a three-time Grammy-award winning producer and recipient of the Americana Music Association Lifetime Achievement Award.
 A good deal of the album was recorded at the venerable Levon Helm Studios in Woodstock.
 Look for the album release in 2016!Find out more »

 Balto breathes new life into American rock.
 By throwing away the recipe book, they deftly blend a multitude of influences into a thoroughly musical and danceable gumbo that hits the spot every time.